fenago/datastax-enterprise-cassandra/DS201-Exercises/md/09 VNodes - Solution.md

 ```
 ```
 2) Let's investigate the /home/ubuntu/node1/data/ directory.
-This is where we configured DataStax Enterprise™ to store all your data.
+This is where we configured Apache Cassandra™ to store all your data.
 ```
 ```
 ubuntu@ds201-node1:~/node/data$ ls /home/ubuntu/node1/data